Klaurx/SuperFuckUp/FINDING.md

 An attacker controlling two receiver addresses can submit one small request at queue position N and one large request at position N+M.
 By lossy-claiming position N+M first with maxLossBps=10000, accClaimedAmount is inflated by the loss delta.
 This deflates reservedForPriorRequests for the N+M position, making vault liquidity accessible that would otherwise be blocked.
 If third-party requests occupy positions between N and N+M, those victims absorb the shortage.
 The attacker's net loss equals the accepted loss on the large claim; the net gain is early access to liquidity that should be reserved for others.
 Whether this is net-positive depends on queue depth and timing, but the structural ability to drain victim-reserved liquidity is unconditional given authorized access to redeem().

+The contract maintains an implicit invariant: accClaimedAmount == Σ assetsOut for all completed claims.
+The bug breaks this to accClaimedAmount == Σ assetsOut + totalClaimLoss.
+Every downstream computation that reads accClaimedAmount, including reservedForPriorRequests and implicitly recoverClaimLoss(), operates on a corrupted value from the first lossy claim onward.

 ---

 ## Concrete numbers from the PoC